dotnet/reproducible-builds/Documentation/Reproducible-MSBuild/README.md

 # Reproducible MSBuild

 If you're landing here, you're probably interested in making your builds more repeatable or improve build reliability in some way.
-This wiki records a number of techniques and tricks for making MSBuild based builds repeatable through isolation from other installed software on your build machines.
+This project describes a number of techniques and tricks for making MSBuild based builds repeatable through isolation from other installed software on your build machines.

 This follows a few principles: